akuklev/LiterateKotlin/README.md

   x - y = 4
 ```

-A let-block compiles if there is a compiler solver-plugin that supports given condition forms and succeeds iff there is a unique or a preferred solution.
+A let-block compiles if there is a compiler solver-plugin that supports given condition forms and succeeds if and only if there is a unique or a preferred solution.

 We envision at least two solvers: Linear solver precisely as in Knuth's METAPOST (in particular, solves the example above) and, in the distant future, a deep unification solver as defined in [The Verse Calculus paper](https://simon.peytonjones.org/assets/pdfs/verse-icfp23.pdf) by Simon Peyton Jones, Guy Steele et al., that possesses enormous expressive power, elegantly subsuming both Prolog and Datalog.

-# Changing default behavior
+# Default behavior
 Having the most expressive, readable, intuitive, and aesthetically pleasing syntax is not enough to make an appealing replacement for “pseudocode”, as long as the language excibits perplexing behavior only justified by backwards compatibility with quirks and hacks in earlier languages.

+We suggest that the following changes to the default behavior of Kotlin might be both required for literate use and be reasonablty simple to introduce.

-## Pythonic integers
+Pythonic integers
-Pseudocode assumes the default integer type `Int` to be overflow-free as in Python, while fixed-width 'integers' are denoted by `Int8` to `Int64`.
-As in Python,
-`(/)` should denote the proper division regardless of operand types; integer division requires a distinct operator `(//)`.
+: Pseudocode assumes the default integer type `Int` to be overflow-free as in Python, while fixed-width 'integers' are denoted by `Int8` to `Int64`.
+As in Python, `(/)` should denote the proper division regardless of operand types; integer division requires a distinct operator `(//)`.

-## Operator attribution
+Operator attribution
-Expressions such as `2 + 3` should be interpreted as `Int.plus(2, 3)` rather than `2.plus(3)`, i.e. arithmetic operators should be considered properties of companion objects rather than methods of values themselves.
+: Expressions such as `2 + 3` should be interpreted as `Int.plus(2, 3)` rather than `2.plus(3)`, i.e. arithmetic operators should be considered properties of companion objects rather than methods of values themselves.

-# Semantic extensions
+# Perspective semantic developments

 ## Type classes
+As we mentioned, operators on values, such as `(+)` and `(·)`, belong to
-Since we mentioned companion objects containing operators like “plus”, we should also mention the notion of type classes used to provide types for companion objects.
-Type classes are parametrized abstract classes with additional syntactic sugar.
+their types' companion objects.
+To provide types for the companion objects themselves, we need type classes.
+Type classes can be seen as parametrized abstract classes with additional syntactic sugar.

 Consider the following definition of a monoid structure on a type `T`:
 ```kotlin